Juwdohr/WGU_Package_Tracker/CoreAlogorithimOverview.md

         correct if needed
-    get next location from the current package if next location is not the current truck location use dijksta's algorithim to find the shortest distances drive to next location
+    get next location from the current package if next location is not the current truck location use Dijkstra's algorithm to find the shortest distances drive to next location
     deliver package
-    repeat until all pacakges are delivered
+    repeat until all packages are delivered
 Run the user interface
     Get User option
         1 for single package lookup